whathellis/Obsidian/Mashroomash/08/Plugins/Note gallery.md

 ## Responsive Breakpoints

 Different columns can be specified by passing an object containing key's of the window widths and their value as the number of columns.
-To have a fallback value, use the `default` key.
+To have a fallback value, use the  key.

 ```
 breakpoints: